-health because I have to drive from house to house.
+- I love working with families in El...However, I feel it impacts my physical health because I have to drive from house to house.
 I am always in a rush, eating while I drive, with no real breaks (other than driving to the next house) when my caseload is full...During the school year I don't have any free time in my working hours to lesson plan, create projects, etc. It is really difficult to keep the pace up and I feel the effects of eating while driving and always being in a hurry.
 I am currently in grad school to get my Master's in Counseling so I can continue to work with children and families but in a more relaxed setting.

-S Excessive rules, deadlines and paperwork detract from employee job satisfaction, causing undue stress.
-3 ff The amount of paperwork involved in early education has increased significantly over the years in my role as a school psychologist and interferes greatly with the amount of individual time available to spend with staff, children, and parents.
-Unfortunately, this has led to burn out for a lot of individuals.
+El Provider - G Excessive rules, deadlines and paperwork detract from employee job satisfaction, causing undue stress.
+J - The amount of paperwork involved in early education has increased significantly over the years in my role as a school psychologist and interferes greatly with the amount of individual time available to spend with staff, children, and parents.
+Unfortunately, this has led to burn out for a lot of individuals. - El Provider ff The biggest challenge this year has been being understaffed for special education paraprofessionals.
+This has caused me anxiety during the work day.
+JJ - EI/ECSE Related Service Provider

-66 Ongoing uncertainty can be very stressful.
+Congoing uncertainty can be very stressful.
 There is uncertainty about our agency and salaries that are not comparable to public school professionals, with similar degrees/certifications.
 These stressors lead to turnover, stress about understaffing, and continuous training of new staff.
-33 ff The biggest challenge this year has been being understaffed for special education paraprofessionals.
-This has caused me anxiety during the work day. "

-11 Referrals are at an all-time high over the past year, making caseload numbers high and workload unmanageable at times.
+C Referrals are at an all-time high over the past year, making caseload numbers high and workload unmanageable at times.
 Our program is having difficulty hiring people to help.

-33 ff It is highly stressful.
+- It is highly stressful.
 Not enough time to write Individualized Education Programs at work.
 Rarely have enough paraprofessional support.
 Many sped teachers in our district are working on appropriate certification while teaching.
-Very inexperienced teaching staff. >> ff The needs of the children have multiplied.
+Very inexperienced teaching staff.
+ECSE Teacher The needs of the children have multiplied.
 We are seeing severe delays with severe behavior without the support from our administration.
-It is not best practices put into place.
+It - is not best practices put into place.
 We have shared our concerns only to hear we hope things change.
 No changes have been made.
 We continue to suffer as well as the children.

-33 ff It is hard, stressful, and busy.
+- It is hard, stressful, and busy.
 I love my job, but the workload/ caseload is high and the expectations of paperwork/therapy/testing/ conferences is a lot.
-We are not paid enough for what we do. ""

-Solution With the increase in families receiving services, there is not enough time to provide adequate services and complete necessary paperwork.
+We are not paid enough for what we do.
+Jo - ECSE Teacher - With the increase in families receiving services, there is not enough time to provide adequate services and complete necessary paperwork.
 The amount of paperwork required is ridiculous, as so much of it is duplicate information.
-33

-Solution Because of the [State] shortage of teachers, especially special education, my classroom is at capacity, creating an unsafe situation for students and barely meeting their needs. !!
+Secause of the [State] shortage of teachers, especially special education, my classroom is at capacity, creating an unsafe situation for students and barely meeting their needs.

 It seems we are often overlooked and forgotten about.
 It seems [the Superintendent's Office] does not realize the amount of unsafe behaviors we deal with on a daily basis.
 The daily behaviors of being hit, spit on, kicked and bit.
-While teaching all the rest of the class. "
+While teaching all the rest of the class. - ECSE Teacher